 Tip: Throughout Malaysia, hotel prices are higher on a Friday and Saturday night.

-This cafe is great for a Continental breakfast (RM7.9+6% service) if you feel like a change from the Malaysian cuisine.
+Stroll along 39 Jalan Laksamana to this cafe for a great Continental breakfast (RM7.9+6% service) if you feel like a change from the Malaysian cuisine.
 The cafe is situated on the canal, which bodes for a pleasant atmosphere.

 Watch the numerous motor boats filled with mostly Malay tourists push up and down the canal, whilst enjoying your meal or a steaming cup of coffee.